 To cut your parrot’s claws, follow these steps:

-Before you start, gather all of the materials and tools you’ll need for the job.
-You’ll need these items:
+Before you start, gather all the materials and tools, including:

-- Towel to wrap the parrot and keep it still
+- Towel.
+This is to wrap the parrot and keep it still.

 - Clippers.
 Depending on the size of the claws, you can use dog clippers.

 - Nail file.
 Parrots’ claws can be sharp after clipping, so some owners like to sand them down.